 Index Manager handles crawling of the folders on the network drive, updates the indexes and processes searches from FotoWeb and FotoStation clients.
 With FotoWeb you can also apply search filters on the archive and access list levels to limit the actual files that a user sees when opening up the archive in FotoWeb.
 Read more about that below.

 An archive is associated with an access list.
-By adding users or groups to the access list, you control which users have access to the archive.
-If you expect to have many users on the system, it is recommended that you create a hierarchical group structure, and control the access to the archives mainly by adding the groups to the access lists.
-This will make your system much easier to maintain when the number of archives and users grow.
+By adding users or groups to the access list, you manage which users have access to the archive.
+If you expect to have many users on the system, it is recommended that you create a hierarchical group structure, and manage access to the archives mainly by adding the groups to the access lists.
+This makes your system much easier to maintain when the number of archives and users grow.
 To make the system more manageable, you can also import users from your existing Active Directory domain.